 The Actin® SDK can be used to create real-time controllers for robotic hardware.
 The Actin control framework is built on a powerful motion constraint and optimization engine.

 With the Actin SDK, roboticists are free to focus on what the robot does and where the hands and tools should be, not on how they get there.
-For mechanisms with many moving parts, hand and tool motion can be accomplished in an unlimited number of ways.
+For mechanisms with redundant kinematics, hand and tool motion can be accomplished in an unlimited number of ways.
 Actin automatically takes advantage of this kinematic redundancy for robot collision avoidance, joint limitation avoidance, minimized motion, optimized strength in robotic control and more.

 Actin can import models from CAD formats and includes a plug-in for SolidWorks.
-Actin can control virtually any robotic mechanism—both off the shelf and custom.
+Actin can control virtually any robotic mechanism—both off the shelf and custom designs.
 Actin executables can be accessed directly or via network interfaces.
 And Energid engineers are standing by for support that provides the ultimate adaptive experience.

 Dynamic Motion Control.
 Actin responds and adapts in real time, adjusting its paths based on the perceived environment.

 Simplified Programming.
 Actin runs at a task level rather than joint-by-joint and motion-by-motion.
-Designers and engineers can use Actin’s graphical user interface to intuitively and adaptively compose dynamic motion sequences.
-No programming skill is needed.
+Designers and engineers can use Actin’s simple EcScripting language to specify part-based tasking.
+The scripting language can generated on the fly and used to control Actin runtime.
+The advantage - changing the robot kinematics and the work space requires little or no change to the tasking scripts.
 But if deeper access is desired, Actin is also programmable via a powerful C++ API.

 Dynamic Collision Avoidance.
 Because Actin motion planning happens on the fly, advanced behaviors like collision avoidance become more dynamic too.
 Actin Robot Control doesn’t just stop its systems to avoid collisions but rather moves its robotic assets out of each others’ way in real time.